Elections in North Korea

 A propaganda poster in Pyongyang with the slogan "Let's all vote yes!" ("모두다 찬성투표 하자!")

-If the voter wishes to cross off the name of the candidate it must be done with a red pen next to the ballot box.
+If the voter wishes to cross off the name of the candidate, it must be done with a red pen next to the ballot box.

 Elections in North Korea are held every four-to-five years for the Supreme People's Assembly (SPA), the country's national legislature, and every four years for Local People's Assemblies.
-Each candidate is preselected by the North Korean government and there is no option to write in other candidates, meaning that voters may either submit the ballot unaltered as a "yes" vote or request a pen to cross out the name on the ballot.
-Critics argue that North Korean elections are show elections which lack competition and allow the government to claim a veneer of pseudo-democratic legitimacy.
-A person's vote is not kept anonymous, and those who cross off the name on a ballot are often subject to legal and professional consequences.
-According to official reports, turnout is near 100%.
+Each candidate is selected by the Workers' Party of Korea.
+Voters may either submit the ballot unaltered as a vote of approval, or cross out the name on the ballot to disapprove the candidate.
+The vast majority of candidates come from the Workers' Party of Korea.

-All seats are won by candidates approved in advance by the ruling party, with the vast majority of approved candidates coming from the ruling party itself.
-In 2010, the founding and ruling Workers' Party of Korea held 87.5% of the seats, with 7.4% for the Korean Social Democratic Party, 3.2% for the Chondoist Chongu Party, and 1.9% for independent deputies.
+Turnout is near 100% according to official statistics.
+The elections are also used as a census, and to determine approval of government policies.
+Critics argue that North Korean elections are show elections, lacking competition and allowing the government to claim a veneer of pseudo-democratic legitimacy.